 One of the most important safety features to look for in a distracted driving simulator is an emergency stopping mechanism.
 SIDNE distracted driving simulator allows instructors to use a transmitter to stop it remotely if needed.
 The SIDNE driver can also stop or slow the vehicle using the brake pedal.

 The Roadster Pedal Kart also has a braking mechanism for safety.
 Drivers can control their speed through pedaling or use the brake when they want to stop.

 Rolling or tipping that are common among some motorized simulators like golf carts is a thing of the past with a new generation of safe demonstration vehicles.
 Designed to be very low to the ground, SIDNE has a low center of gravity that helps prevent rolling or tipping.
 These design features add stability and increase safety for participants operating this distracted driving simulator.

 Safety training and materials are important components of a distracted driving education program because they help ensure instructors and participants are equipped with the knowledge and resources for safe simulator operation.
 Both SIDNE and the Roadster come with user guides that include proper use and safety precautions.
 SIDNE also comes with a required, full day of on-site training that can accommodate up to six educators and runs between four and eight hours long.
 During the training, you’ll learn information about course set-up, messaging, safe operation, and maintenance.
 If you’d like an on-site training session with the Roadster, it’s available for an additional fee.

 Now that you know the safety features of SIDNE and the Roadster Pedal Kart, you can choose the right distracted driving simulator for your program.
+For more helpful resources, check out our articles on questions to ask before buying a distracted driving simulator and the benefits of using distracted driving simulators in an education program.
 If you need help creating a meaningful hands-on educational experience for your students or community members, contact us today to learn how we can help.